apitable/apitable/CONTRIBUTING.md

 ## Reporting Issues

+Have you identified any bugs in APITable?
+Have a feature request?

+Thank you for report it!
+Here's how you can report your issue as effectively as possible.

 ### Security issues
 If you believe you've found a security vulnerability, please read our [security policy](./SECURITY.md) for more details.